ovrkm/PushButtonEngineDemos/PBEVersion1/projects/FlyerGame/FlyerGame_FlashProfessional/read_me.txt

  //

  //	PROJECT SETUP DETAILS
- //		TYPE			: HTML5 & JavaScript
+ //		TYPE		: Flash and ActionScript 3.0
- //		IDE				: Aptana Studio 3.0
+ //		IDE		: Flash Professional CS5
- //		TARGET			: Run ./index.html with an HTML5 enabled browser.
-(See http://html5test.com/ for help.)
+ //		TARGET		: Run ./FlyerGame_FlashProfessional.html with an Flash Enabled browser.
- //		DEPENDENCIES	: Requires the CraftyJS (http://craftyjs.com/) framework.
+ //		DEPENDENCIES	: Requires the PushButtonEngine (http://PushButtonEngine.com/) framework.
 This *IS* included for you.
  //		COMPILER ARGS   :

  //	DOCUMENTATION